 Get Rid of Distractions

-Distractions include your phone and unrelated open browser tabs, social media, and coworkers.
+This includes your phone and unrelated open browser tabs.
 Even if you think you’re not distracted by them, notifications pull your attention, no matter how briefly.
 And merely having them there shifts your focus.

 Use a Timer